robinbb/blog/src/hugo/content/blog/questions-for-measuring-engagement.md

 draft: false
 ---

 Engagement is a powerful determinant of team performance.
-If you lead a software team, then you should care about its degree of engagement.
-Measure engagement to track and guide its improvement.
+If you lead a software team, then consider measuring its degree of engagement.
+Measuring engagement will help you to improve it.

-This post gives questions to use in a survey that measures engagement of your software team.
+This article explains the language to use in carefully selected questions for the measurement of engagement of your software team.

 <!--more-->